Package 'MortalityLaws'

 interval

-Datasets are given in various age and time formats based on which the records are agregated.
+Datasets are given in various age and time formats based on which the records are aggregated.
 Interval options:

 • "1x1" – by age and year;